CharlesAracil/charlesaracil.github.io/_posts/en/2016-09-18-Password_cracker_dont_guess_just_try.md

 ### Rainbow table

 Rainbow table attack is a slight improvement on dictionary attack.
 When performing a dictionary attack, we still need to compute a hash for every single password contained in the dictionary, which is very time-consuming.
-In contrast, comparing to hashes is a very quick task.
+In contrast, comparing two hashes is a very quick task.

 As a result, we would prefer to have a pre-computed hash along with the password in a lookup table.
 That's basically what a rainbow table offers: it directly provides the hash corresponding to a password, or rather a password corresponding to a hash.

 That way, for a stolen hash, we only have to look in our rainbow table if this hash exists.
-If it does, the rainbow table immediately provides the corresponding password, which is the one was were looking for.
+If it does, the rainbow table immediately provides the corresponding password, which is the one we were looking for.

 **If your password is one of those available in rainbow tables, be sure it won't take a lot of time to crack it.**